jlln/jlln.github.io/_posts/2018-13-01-geneticalgorithms.markdown

 - This algorithm cannot be fully parallelized, but there are strategies for executing some parts in parallel.
      - Could perform breeding and evaluation of offspring in parallel
      - Could explore the search space in parallel before combining populations.
+- I like the fact that this technique produces a *population* of solutions.
+In the future I plan to explore the applications of this technique to machine learning, where it could be useful for producing ensembles.

+The full code for this project can be found at [https://github.com/jlln/GeneticKnapsack](https://github.com/jlln/GeneticKnapsack).
+However, I would advise using a state-of-the-art genetic algorithm library, such as (DEAP)[https://github.com/DEAP/deap].